cobradev4/Python-Chess/README.md

-# Python-Chess - Development Branch
+# Python-Chess
-This is the development branch with newer features and more bugs!
+This is a chess project I started to development fluency for myself in Python!

 ## Current Features
 * Fully working chess game written from scratch